It's always good to have healthful travel snacks to bring along, or just keep handy…

 As mentioned in previous posts there are so many great recipes, that sometimes I share my favorite finds with you.
 Thanks to Carolyn Jung for agreeing to pass this one along.
-Go to FoodGal.com for the RECIPE, and for a comprehensive baking book written for the home baker with professional results, take a look at The Art & Soul of Baking.
+Go to FoodGal.com for the RECIPE, or below, and for a comprehensive baking book written for the home baker with professional results, take a look at The Art & Soul of Baking.

 Rosie’s Tips for these crazy-good shortbread cookies: